Saury997/Breast-MRI-Virtual-Contrast-Enhancement/README.md

 ```

 ## 📦 Dataset Preparation
 This project utilizes the [MAMA-MIA dataset](https://www.synapse.org/Synapse:syn60868042/wiki/628716) provided by the MAMA-SYNTH Challenge.
 Please download it and preprocess the dataset according to the official guidelines in [this repo](https://github.com/mama-research/mama-synth/).
-Based on the training set provided in the challenge, we divided it into training, validation and test sets in a ratio of 7:1:2 for model development and debugging, which is determined by the `configs/split.json`.
+Based on the training set provided in the challenge, we divided it into training and validation/test sets in a ratio of 8:2 for model development and debugging, which is determined by the `configs/split.json`.

 Below is a summary of the dataset's key characteristics: